gagan3012/keytotext/README.md

 ## API

+API:

 To run the API please run the Docker file using `docker-compose build` and then visit

 ```
 http://127.0.0.1/api?data=["India","Capital","New Delhi"]
 ```